wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
+v1.6
+- Add ability to Deposit and Withdraw Items based on Item Type.
+- Add ability to combine partial stacks in inventory and bank.
+- Removed option to create new stacks, this behavior is now implied.

 v1.5
 - Modified how auto-deposit amounts are determined, so that 'all non-reserve gold' can be deposited on every visit.